ChandraLingam/AWSExamples/README.md

 # AWSExamples
 This repository contains AWS Examples and exercises

-I teach AWS courses (onsite and self-paced)= They are available on Udemy, Packt and Safari Online
+I teach AWS courses (onsite and self-paced).
+Self-Paced are available on Udemy, Packt and Safari Online

 Part 1: AWS Certified Solutions Architect (and CD,SO) - 2019
 https://www.udemy.com/aws-certified-solutions-architect-guide-question-bank-i/?couponCode=WORKOUT